projectcalico/calico/security/comms/crypto-auth.md

 1. Obtain or generate the following leaf certificates, signed by that authority, and corresponding keys:

-    -  A certificate for each Felix with Common Name `typha-client` and extended key usage `ClientAuth`.
+    -  A certificate for each Node with Common Name `typha-client` and extended key usage `ClientAuth`.

     -  A certificate for each Typha with Common Name `typha-server` and